Efrat19/tests-buster/README.md

 #### clear broken tests from your test files at no time

-the tests-buster will crawl in your test files, wisely analyze your tests and cut out every broken one. now your code is ready to take down the pipeline. :crossed_flags:
+the tests-buster will crawl in your test files, wisely analyze your tests and cut out every broken one. now your code is ready to take down the pipeline. :checkered_flag:

 ## Local installation: